timgurto/Hellas/doc/glossary.md

 **material**, an item required by a recipe.
 When the recipe is used to craft an item, the materials disappear.

 **merchant object**, an object that allows exchanging one item type for another.
-Merchant objects also necessarily have inventory space.
+Merchant objects also necessarily have inventory space, with which to collect payment.

 **merchant slot**, one of many potential transaction slots configured in a merchant object

-**object**, something which exists physically in-game, with a location and functionality
+**object**, something which has a physical manifestation in-game, with a location and functionality (cf. *item*)

 **owner**, the user who owns an object.
 Only an object's owner can access its inventory.
 An object with no owner specified is accessible to all users.